 The City chose the goals and projects identified in this plan by revisiting its objectives during a series of public meetings and public hearings as part of its citizen participation plan.
 Evaluation of the most recently completed fiscal year (FY) projects was also factored into the selection of projects.
-For example, at the end of FY 2022-2023 the City, through its subrecipients was able to:
+For example, at the end of FY 2023-2024 the City, through its subrecipients, was able to:

-- Provide fair housing services for 3,739 people. - Assist 67 persons with homelessness preventions services. - Rehabilitate 25 households. - Provide public services that improved the well-being of 61,870 people. - Improve public facilities that benefited over 43,000 residents.
+- Provide fair housing services for 3,438 people. - Assist 72 people with homelessness preventions services. - Rehabilitate 26 households. - Provide public services that improved the well-being of 58,092 people.